Remarks on a fractional diffusion transport equation with applications to the dissipative quasi-geostrophic equation: control for small molecules: proof of the Theorem

-So we have $r\thickapprox \frac{1}{1+2K\epsilon}$ and we obtain that $\|\psi(\cdot, s_1)\|_{L^1}\lesssim v_n \left(\frac{1+2K\epsilon}{1+2c_0\epsilon}\right)^{\frac{\omega}{2\alpha}}<+\infty$.\\ In order to keep the same constants during the iterations in the expressions of the type (\ref{Linftyevolutionnotsmalltime}) and (\ref{L1evolutionsmalltime}) it will be important in the sequel to assume that the target function $G_1$ is bounded by one; but as the previous calculation shows this is not a demanding assumption.\\ \end{itemize} } \end{Remarque} To prove this theorem we will follow the same scheme as before: first we prove the concentration condition (\ref{Concentration2}) in the proposition \ref{Propo4}.
-With this estimate at hand we will control the $L^\infty$ decay in proposition \ref{Propo5} and then we will obtain the suitable $L^1$ control in proposition \ref{Propo6}. \begin{Proposition}[Concentration condition] Under the hypothesis of theorem \ref{Generalisacion}, if $\psi(\cdot,s_0)$ is an initial data then the solution $\psi(x,s_1)$ of (\ref{Evolution}) satisfies
+\end{itemize} } \end{Remarque} To prove this theorem we will follow the same scheme as before: first we prove the concentration condition (\ref{Concentration2}) in the Proposition \ref{Propo4}.
+With this estimate at hand we will control the $L^\infty$ decay in Proposition \ref{Propo5} and then we will obtain the suitable $L^1$ control in Proposition \ref{Propo6}. \begin{Proposition}[Concentration condition] Under the hypothesis of the Theorem \ref{Generalisacion}, if $\psi(\cdot,s_0)$ is an initial data then the solution $\psi(x,s_1)$ of (\ref{Evolution}) satisfies